cyberbotics/webots-doc/guide/programming.md

 ### How Can I Get the 3D Position of a Robot/Object?

-There are different functions depending whether this information must be accessed in the controller, in the [Supervisor](../reference/supervisor.md) or in the physics plugin.
+There are different functions depending whether this information must be accessed in a normal controller, in a [Supervisor](../reference/supervisor.md) controller or in a physics plugin.
-Note that Webots PRO is required to use [Supervisor](../reference/supervisor.md) and the physics plugin functions.
+Note that Webots PRO is required to use [Supervisor](../reference/supervisor.md) controller and the physics plugin functions.
 All the functions described below will return the 3D position in meters and expressed in the global (world) coordinate system.

 Clearly, the position of a robot can also be approximated by using *odometry* or *SLAM* techniques.